“Is Athens safe?” This is likely to be one of the questions at the forefront of your mind when planning a visit to the Greek capital.

 Solo Female Travel Considerations

-In the three years that I have lived in Greece, I have travelled all over Greece solo.
+In the four years that I have lived in Greece, I have travelled all over Greece solo.

 It is an unfortunate reality that women travelling alone anywhere in the world need to practice heightened vigilance.
 However, you shouldn’t let this fill you with worry.